How AR and VR are driving return on investment in the Enterprise Reality Ecosystem

 While consumer AR/VR is proving itself, enterprise AR/VR is already delivering strong return on investment for major corporations like Walmart, Lockheed Martin, and Verizon.
 But the market remains a series of connected point solutions, not a fully functioning ecosystem (yet).
-As major players like Microsoft build toward an end-to-end stack and win half-billion dollar contracts from the US military with HoloLens 2, we’re still in the earliest stages of what we call “Enterprise Reality Ecosystem.”
+As major players like Microsoft build toward an end-to-end stack and win half-billion dollar contracts from the US military with HoloLens 2, we’re still in the earliest stages of what we call the “Enterprise Reality Ecosystem.”
 How is enterprise AR/VR driving ROI today, and what else does it need to scale across platforms?

 (Note: this qualitative analysis is based on discussions across the industry extracted from Digi-Capital’s Augmented/Virtual Reality Report Q2 2019, and will be updated as the market develops)